caktus/dockerfile_post/README.rst

 A Production-ready Dockerfile for Your Python/Django App
 ========================================================

+**Update (April 8, 2019):** I updated this post for Python 3.7 and to use the "slim" (Debian-based) Docker image.
+This version includes a number of other minor improvements, including a less-magical approach to installing (and removing) system dependencies, better-documented uWSGI settings, a list of the requirements and settings you'll need to match this Dockerfile, support for static file serving via uWSGI (including hashed filenames and cache-forever headers), and an accompanying `GitHub repository <https://github.com/tobiasmcnulty/dockerfile_post/>`_.

-Docker has matured a lot since it was released nearly 4 years ago.
+Docker has matured a lot since it was released.
 We've been watching it closely at Caktus, and have been thrilled by the adoption -- both by the community and by service providers.
 As a team of Python and Django developers, we're always searching for best of breed deployment tools.
 Docker is a clear fit for packaging the underlying code for many projects, including the Python and Django apps we build at Caktus.

 Technical Overview